kianga722/statusw/README.md

 ## Summary

-* Motivation was to develop skills using React, Express, and CSS Grid
+- App checks for the online status of streamers and uses webhooks to trigger live updates
-* App checks at regular intervals for online status of each streamer
+- Motivation was to develop skills in React, Express, and CSS Grid

 ## Future Improvements

-* Figure out faster way of dealing with iframe loading
+- Figure out more efficient way of dealing with iframe loading